-- Valuation: What is NRT worth today?
-Is the stock undervalued, even when its growth outlook is factored into its intrinsic value?
+- 1. Valuation: What is NRT worth today?
+Even if the stock is a cash cow, it’s not worth an infinite price.
 The intrinsic value infographic in our free research report helps visualize whether NRT is currently mispriced by the market.

 - 2. Management Team: An experienced management team on the helm increases our confidence in the business – take a look at who sits on North European Oil Royalty Trust’s board and the CEO’s back ground.